 Co-insurance is easier to understand with an example.
-Imagine an office building in downtown Seattle that would cost $100 million to rebuild covered by a property insurance policy with an 80 percent co-insurance clause.
-You’re required to insure the property for at least $80 million.
+Imagine an office building in downtown Seattle that would cost $100 million to rebuild is covered by a property insurance policy with an 80% co-insurance clause.
+That means you, the owner, are required to insure the property for at least $80 million.
 If you do, and you suffer a loss and file a claim, your claim will be paid in full minus the deductible.

-If, however, you insure the building for less than 80 percent of the reconstruction cost and you suffer a loss, your claim payment is reduced.
+If, however, you insure the building for less than 80% of the reconstruction cost and you suffer a loss, your claim payment is reduced.
 Let’s say your property is insured for $40 million at the time you make a claim.
-That’s 50 percent of the required $80 million, so your claim payment is reduced by 50 percent minus the deductible.
+That’s 50% of the required $80 million, so your claim payment is reduced by 50% minus the deductible.

 The connection between co-insurance and rising property values

 Now, let’s consider what happens when reconstruction costs increase.
 A building in downtown Seattle built for $100 million a few years ago could require $120 million today.
 If you maintain $80 million in coverage, you no longer meet the 80% co-insurance requirement, which would require $96 million in coverage.
 If you suffer a loss, your payment would be reduced.

 Many — but not all — property insurance policies account for property reconstruction cost increases.
 If you have commercial property insurance, it’s important to know how your policy works, both with respect to changes in the cost to rebuild and co-insurance.

 Market value versus replacement value and why it matters

 It’s also important to understand the difference between market value and replacement cost, which are rarely equal.
 Market value is what you can sell your property for.
 Replacement cost is just what it sounds like: the cost to replace a building.
 Replacement cost includes costs you might not have thought of, including any necessary demolition, permits and upgrades to comply with new codes, such as more stringent environmental or seismic requirements.